 In recent years, there is an alarming tendency to find adolescents and young adults seeking only the path of ease.
-In other words, when given the opportunity to apply real effort in order to learn, grow or improve…they choose to ‘sit it out.’
+In other words, when allowed to apply real effort to learn, grow or improve…they choose to ‘sit it out.’

 The rationale for the lazy path sounds like this: